Crosland Moor Surgery

 Our premises have suitable access for disabled persons and ample parking is available in the main car park.

 If you wish to see the full report please click on the link.
 CQC Report

 Our reception staff have had training in care navigation, this means when you call for an appointment you will be asked a few questions to ensure we give you an appointment or navigate you to the correct person to help you with your problem, this might no always be your GP.
 For more information please click on the links under active sign posting.

 The new data protection laws take effect from May 2018, there is more under GDPR in our further information section

-10th of March is no smoking day please follow the link for more information and help to quit https://www.nhs.uk/better-health/quit-smoking/ or contact the surgery for an appointment with our practice nurse.
+10th of March was no smoking day please follow the link for more information and help to quit https://www.nhs.uk/better-health/quit-smoking/ or contact the surgery for an appointment with our practice nurse.

 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.
 Whatever your thoughts, be sure to let us know via our feedback function.
 Comments and suggestions are always a great way of helping us continue to enhance the way we look after you.

 We are asking our patients to complete the "Friends and Family Survey" when they have visited the surgery, please complete one even if you are just collecting a prescription.
 Thank you to everyone who took part and shared their views with us and to the members of the Patient Participation Group who particpated and played their roles.